-The Gordon-Keeble was named after company founders John Gordon and Jim Keeble.
-Sales-wise, it significantly under-achieved.
-An American V8 engine, along with a British chassis and Italian styling, should have been a viable combination.
-The Gordon-Keeble went into production in '64.
-By the following year, only 80 had been built.
-By '67 - the end of its run - that figure had risen to 99.
-Still paltry!
-Not for the last time, root problems were parts supply and under-funding.
+The Gordon-Keeble was named after its makers.
+John Gordon and Jim Keeble founded the firm.
+Unfortunately, the car substantially under-achieved.
+On paper, an American V8 engine, plus a British chassis, plus Italian styling, should have equalled plenty of sales.
+It did not.
+The Gordon-Keeble entered production in \’64.
+By the end of the following year, only 80 had been built.
+By \’67 – the end of its run – that figure had risen to a paltry 99.
+Poor parts supply – and under-funding – were to blame.

-The Gordon-Keeble's V8 came courtesy of the Chevrolet Corvette.
+The Gordon-Keeble was powered by a V8 – courtesy of the Chevrolet Corvette.
 It produced 300bhp.
-The Gordon-Keeble's top speed was 135mph.
-It hit 70 in first gear.
-The more than impressive stats were in large part due to a lightweight glass-fibre body.
-It was designed by Giorgetto Giugiaro.
-He was 21 when he penned the Gordon-Keeble's subtle lines.
-Already, he was head stylist at Bertone.
-Later, he would join Ghia.
-By the late '60s, Giugiaro had launched his own studio.
-For Gordon-Keeble to attract such talent was a huge feather in their cap.
-The judiciously-slanted headlamps were just one of the features Giugiaro drafted.
-Beneath his body was a square-section space-frame chassis.
+Top speed was 135mph.
+The Gordon-Keeble hit 70 in first gear alone.
+Unsurprisingly, the motor was enclosed in a lightweight glassfibre shell.
+It was designed by the great Giorgetto Giugiaro.
+He was just 21 when he penned the Gordon-Keeble\’s lines.
+Even by that tender age, he was lead stylist at Bertone.
+Later, he joined Ghia.
+Then, in \’67, Giugiaro started up his own studio – Italdesign.
+For Gordon-Keeble to have attracted talent such as his, was a beautifully-proportioned feather in the company cap.
+The car\’s delicately-slanted headlamps were just one of the styling subtleties Giugiaro brought to bear.
+Beneath his bodywork was a square-section space-frame chassis.
 It incorporated a DeDion rear axle.
-Lashings of torque were delivered to it by a 4-speed 'box.
+Lashings of torque were ladled out to it by a 4-speed \’box.